-To provide tenure-track faculty recognition and support beyond that given by a Department or Program, probationary faculty members will undergo a pre-tenure review (College Policy A9.5 Pre-Tenure Review Process.)
-The pre-tenure review should assist the faculty member, the Department, the Dean of the School and the Provost & Vice President for Academic Affairs in assessing the faculty member's progress toward tenure.
+To provide tenure-track faculty recognition and support beyond that given by a department or program, probationary faculty members will undergo a pre-tenure review (College Policy A9.5 Pre-Tenure Review Process.)
+The pre-tenure review should assist the faculty member, the Department, the Dean and the Vice President for Academic Affairs in assessing the faculty member's progress toward tenure.
 Ordinarily, the tenure-track faculty member will be reviewed in the spring semester of the third year of service.
-If the faculty member is eligible for an early tenure decision, the faculty member and the Dean of the School will determine the date for pre-tenure review at the time of the initial contract.
+If the faculty member is eligible for an early tenure decision, the faculty member and the Dean will determine the date for pre-tenure review at the time of the initial contract.